Skip to main content

 Below, we’ll discuss what you need to know about nine notable Xeljanz side effects.

-1. Upper respiratory infections
+1. Upper respiratory tract infections

 Many URTIs are caused by viruses, which means they should go away on their own.
 They don’t usually need to be treated with antibiotics.
-Though, if you have a URTI that’s caused by bacteria, your healthcare provider may prescribe you an antibiotic.
+Though, if you have a URTI that’s caused by bacteria, your healthcare professional may prescribe you an antibiotic.

 2. Diarrhea

-3. Headache
+3. Headaches

 While taking Xeljanz, you could experience headaches.
 Like other common Xeljanz side effects, mild headaches can be managed at home.
-Simple strategies like reducing stress through mindfulness, drinking enough water, and regularly exercising may help.
-Getting enough sleep and being careful about your caffeine intake are also good steps to take for headache relief.

 4. Raised cholesterol

 Cholesterol is a type of fat that your body needs.
 But too much cholesterol can increase your risk for blood vessel blockages, which can lead to serious heart-related problems.
-In clinical studies of Xeljanz, people taking the medication developed higher cholesterol levels.
+In clinical studies of Xeljanz, some people taking the medication developed higher cholesterol levels.
 But researchers aren’t sure if cholesterol changes related to Xeljanz significantly impact the risk of heart-related complications.

 5. Serious infections

 You shouldn’t take Xeljanz if you have a serious, active infection.
-You also may need to avoid Xeljanz if you have a history of serious infections or a health condition that raises your risk for infection.
+You also may need to avoid Xeljanz if you have a history of serious infections or a health condition that raises your risk for infections.

 6. Damage to the stomach and intestines